dhis2/developer-portal/docs/tutorials/app-runtime-dynamic-query.md

 export default MyApp
 ```

-In the code above, we call `useDataQuery(myQuery, { variables: { page: 1 } })` to fetch data.
+In the code above, we call `useDataQuery(myQuery, ... )` to fetch data.
 This ensures we start on page 1 and makes it explicit which variables the query expects.

 The `Pagination` component is wired to the `handlePageChange` callback.
 When the user changes page, we call `refetch({ page: nextPage })`.
 This tells the runtime to re-run `myQuery` with the new `page` variable.
 The `useDataQuery` hook will fetch the results for that page and update the `data` object in our component.

-> **_Tip:_** Prefer using [DHIS2 UI components](https://developers.dhis2.org/docs/tutorials/ui-library/) (like `Pagination` and `CircularLoader`) instead of building pagination controls and loading indicators from scratch.
+> **_Tip:_** When possible, use [DHIS2 UI components](https://developers.dhis2.org/docs/tutorials/ui-library/) (like `Pagination` and `CircularLoader`) instead of building pagination controls and loading indicators from scratch.
 This helps you avoid reinventing the wheel and lets you focus on the runtime query logic.

 ### Check your browser